UdeshikaDissa/Logistic-Regression_Analysis-of-Categorical-Data/README.md

 Descriptive_features.csv

-## Phase1: preprocess and explore the data-set in order to build the model in Phase II
+## Phase I: preprocess and explore the data-set in order to build the model in Phase II

 data-set: Phase1_Data.csv